MikhailVBelyaev/car-market-place/DevOps/best_practice.md

 	3. Test Updates: Use a staging environment to test scripts before running them in production.
 	4. Automate CI/CD Pipelines: Automate the delivery process using CI/CD pipelines to reduce manual errors.
 (GitHub Actions)
 	5. Use Jenkins for CI/CD.
 Run all components (including Jenkins) in Docker containers for consistency and isolation.
+	6. Use Apache Airflow for Task Orchestration:
+	   Integrate Airflow to schedule and manage complex workflows such as scraping, data exports, and ML model execution.
+Keep DAGs in version control and use Dockerized Airflow for environment consistency.